SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

 the whole sphere and the volume of the shell.
 Like *ER*, there is one return value for each point in the mesh grid.

-*NOTE: we may be removing or modifying this feature soon.*  As of this writing, core-shell sphere returns (1., 1.) for *VR*, giving a volume ratio of 1.0.
+*NOTE: we may be removing or modifying this feature soon.
+As of the time of writing, core-shell sphere returns (1., 1.) for VR, giving a volume ratio of 1.0.*

 Unit Tests
 ..........